 Ernest Shackelton, one of the great explorers took one of the most dangerous voyages to Antarctica around 1915.
 On board the Endurance he only had a sextant (which uses the angle between the sun or star and the horizon that would have been constantly bouncing up and down due to strong Antarctic waves) to calculate the latitude.

 Did you know Leonardo Da Vinci also had a passion for astronomy, so much so that he explored the possibility and concept of the telescope?

 Have you heard about the celestial meteor shower due to take place in the Wadi Rum Desert, Jordan this year?
 Said to peak between the 12th and 13th August 2020.
 For more than 2,000 years events like this have been enjoyed due to no light pollution, cloudless skies and the dramatic desert landscape.

 Discover more about Jordan and staying at the Full of Star tents.

 Ancient Civilisations Mayan, Olmec, Azteca (Mexico) & Incas (Peru)

 While in Mexico you can visit the incredible temples of Chichen Itza and Tulum where the stones have been placed in line with the astrological calendar.

 In Peru, you can see the ancient terraces built at Machu Picchu.
-How they had been built to incorporate their own irrigation system and that systematic way they planted.
+How they had been built to incorporate their own irrigation system and the systematic way they planted.

 The purpose of Stonehenge is astronomical.
 It is carefully aligned so that, if one sits at the centre, one has a clear view of the summer-solstice sun rising over the heel stone.